...

 Hard Lessons Every Business Owner Should Learn

 As business owners, we often need to give more thought to our actions, especially when they involve clients.
-Over the years, I’ve learned some of the hardest lessons, and I hope sharing them save you time and misery.
+Over the years, I’ve learned some of the hardest lessons, and I hope sharing them will save you time and misery.

 10 Hard Lessons